 Feet to the Fire

-Feet to the Fire is a major undertaking on Wesleyan’s campus to examine critical environmental issues through multiple lenses, from science to art.
-The mission of the Feet to the Fire is to catalyze deeper understanding of environmental issues through the arts by focusing on the most urgent issues, stimulating innovative thinking and collaborations from multiple lenses, and galvanizing campus and community participation.
+Feet to the Fire is a major undertaking on Wesleyan’s campus to examine critical environmental issues through multiple lenses, from science to art with the goal of stimulating innovative thinking, promote collaboration and galvanizing campus and community participation.